 Cervical screening

 In New Zealand, about 150 women are diagnosed with cervical cancer each year.
-Prevention is key: according to the Ministry of Health, a regular smear test can reduce the chances of getting cervical cancer by 90% through early detection.
+Prevention is key: according to the Cancer Society NZ, a regular smear test can reduce the chances of getting cervical cancer by 90% through early detection.
 Thanks to the National Cervical Screening Programme, women in New Zealand can get three-yearly screenings done from age 25 to 69 – find out more here.

 Breast health